ScienceParkStudyGroup/rna-seq-lesson/_episodes/07-functional-enrichment.md

 To see if your organism is referenced in the KEGG database, you can search this page: https://www.genome.jp/kegg/catalog/org_list.html
 In our case, _Arabidopsis thaliana_ is referenced as "ath" in the KEGG database.

-You can also do this programmatically using R.
+You can also do this programmatically using R and the `clusterProfiler` package.
 ~~~
 search_kegg_organism('ath', by='kegg_code')
 search_kegg_organism('Arabidopsis thaliana', by='scientific_name')